Vitamin D and Autoimmune Disease: The Vital Connection & Research

 Severe Deficiency Complete tolerance breakdown Frequent severe flares

 Fortunately, correcting this nutritional gap represents a modifiable risk factor.
-Patients and providers often ask how long does it take to correct vitamin d deficiency in order to begin seeing reductions in disease activity.
+Patients and providers often ask How long it takes to correct vitamin D deficiency in order to begin seeing reductions in disease activity.

 Exploring the Vitamin D Receptor (VDR) in Immune Regulation